Cyrus-Maina/World_GDP_2022_STATISTICS/README.md

   6. GDP per capita- measure from GDP divided by Population.
 It shows average living standards of the citizens.

-  7.Share of World GDP (%)- country's GDP divided by total World GDP
+  7. Share of World GDP (%)- country's GDP divided by total World GDP

 Sevral statistical operations were performed to deduct insights e.g.,

-  1.Covariance- shows what degree of variance is caused by a variable to another.
+  1. Covariance- shows what degree of variance is caused by a variable to another.

-  2.Correlation- deducts types of relationships between varialbles e.g., positive/negative.
+  2. Correlation- deducts types of relationships between varialbles e.g., positive/negative.

-  3.Descriptive analysis- gives all central measures of tendency
+  3. Descriptive analysis- gives all central measures of tendency

-  4.Linear Regression- OLS method was used to deduct what percentage of GDP can be foreseen using Population.
+  4. Linear Regression- OLS method was used to deduct what percentage of GDP can be foreseen using Population.

 **INSIGHTS**